Aerouant Blog

 When Did This Become Normal?
 The UK's Weather Whiplash Should Worry Us All

-I’m writing this while staring at yet another weather warning on my phone.
-Severe weather.
-Moderate snow or ice.
-And honestly?
-It barely registers anymore.
-That should concern us.
 As I write this in mid-February 2026, parts of England have experienced over 40 consecutive days of rain.
 Not 40 days of drizzle.
 Forty days of persistent, ground-saturating, river-bursting, field-flooding rainfall that hasn’t let up since New Year’s Eve.
 Devon, Cornwall, and Worcestershire have been hit the hardest, with the Met Office confirming some stations have recorded rain every single day since 31 December 2025.

 Read More